-Hypoxic water masses in bottom waters occur when the oxygen concentration falls below 2 mg l-1.
-The hypoxic water of the northern Gulf of Mexico is distributed on the continental shelf west of the Mississippi River and onto the northern Texas continental shelf, from near shore to as far as 125 km offshore, and in water depths up to 60 m (Rabalais et al., et al., 2007a; Jarvis et al., et al., 2021; Figure 1).
-It has been found in all months but is most persistent and severe in spring and summer (Turner et al., et al., 2005; Rabalais et al., 2007a,b).
+Hypoxic water masses occur when the oxygen concentration falls below 2 mg l-1.
+The hypoxic bottom water of the northern Gulf of Mexico is distributed on the continental shelf west of the Mississippi River and onto the northern Texas continental shelf, from near shore to as far as 125 km offshore, and in water depths up to 60 m (Rabalais et al., 2007a; Jarvis et al., et al., 2021; Figure 1).
+It has been found in all months but is most persistent and severe in spring and summer (Turner et al., 2005; Rabalais et al., 2007a).
 The July distribution of hypoxic waters most often is a single continuous zone along the Louisiana and adjacent Texas shelf.
 Hypoxia also occurs east of the Mississippi River delta but covers less area and is ephemeral.
 These areas are sometimes called 'dead zones' in the popular press because of the absence of commercial quantities of shrimp and fish in the bottom layer - something that is of economic consequence to the fishery (Purcell et al., 2017; Smith et al., 2017).
-The number of dead zones throughout the world has been increasing in the last several decades and currently totals over 500 (Díaz and Rosenberg 2008; Rabalais et al., 2010; Conley et al., 2011; Breitburg et al., 2018).
+The number of dead zones in oceans and lakes throughout the world has been increasing in the last several decades and are a threat to global stability (Breitburg et al., 2018; Duprey et al., 2024; Rose et al., 2024).
+A recent overview of low oxygen zones in rivers, lakes, estuaries and oceans is in Kirchman (2021).
 The hypoxic zone off the Louisiana coast is the second largest human-caused coastal hypoxic area in the global ocean.
 A recent description of hypoxia development in the northern Gulf of Mexico is in Rabalais and Turner (2019).
-A well-written and recent overview of low oxygen zones in rivers, lakes, estuaries and oceans is in Kirchman (2021).

 Figure 1.
 Oxygen concentrations in bottom water across the Louisiana-Texas shelf from July 25 - 31, 2021.
 Data source: N.N.
 Rabalais, C.N.
-Glaspie, and R.E.
+Glaspie, R.E.
 Turner, Louisiana State University.
-Funding: NOAA, NCCOS.
+Funding: NOAA, NCCOS (now National Centers for Environmental Information).

 Systematic mapping of the area of hypoxia in bottom waters of the northern Gulf began in 1985 at geographically fixed stations (Appendix Figure 1).
-Its size from 1985 to 2023 ranged between 40 to 22,720 km2 during late July to early August and averaged 13,546 km2 (5,230 mi2).
-Monthly, and bi-monthly monitoring on two transects off Terrebonne Bay, LA, and the Atchafalaya delta, LA, ended in 2012.
+Its size from 1985 to 2024 ranged between 40 to 22,720 km during late July to early August and averaged 16,657 km (5533 mi).
+Monthly and bi-monthly monitoring on two transects off Terrebonne Bay, LA, and the Atchafalaya delta, LA, ended in 2012.
 The annual number of hypoxia-focused cruises peaked 20 years ago and is now at the bare minimum (Appendix Figure 2).